Learn Email Compliance Global Regulations

 Australia's Spam Act 2003, enforced by the Australian Communications and Media Authority (ACMA), is the oldest standalone anti-spam law and operates on an opt-in model like CASL (not opt-out like CAN-SPAM).

 You need express or inferred consent before sending commercial email to Australian addresses.
-Maximum penalty for organizations: up to AUD 1.1 million per day for serious or repeat violations (updated per Telecommunications Legislation Amendment 2021).
+Penalties for serious or repeat violations can be substantial; confirm current limits via ACMA guidance.

 Consent types under Australia's Spam Act: